-Dr Richard Wraith, Principal of R&D Tax at RSM, says deep industry knowledge is key to assisting a company with effective R&D tax preparation to achieve the best possible return.
+Our specialist R&D tax team say deep industry knowledge is key to assisting a company with effective R&D tax preparation to achieve the best possible return.

 “Our R&D tax team is comprised of industry experts, not tax accountants.
 They have a highly technical background that relates to the different sectors our clients operate in.
 It means we can have detailed and frank conversations about the nature of the business to ensure they are eligible and getting the full return.